pragmint/open-practices/capabilities/test-data-management.md

 # [Test Data Management](https://dora.dev/capabilities/test-data-management/)

-High-performing teams implement a Test Data Management (TDM) strategy to ensure tests reliably confirm expected system behaviors.
+High-performing teams implement a Test Data Management (TDM) strategy to ensure tests can reliably confirm expected system behaviors.
 They achieve this by making relevant and realistic test data readily available to the teams that need it.
 When test data is reliable, teams can confidently release high-quality software at a faster pace.

 There are many different types of tests — unit, integration, end-to-end, performance, exploratory, security, regression, and so on.
 An effective TDM strategy considers the type of test, the specific context of each test environment, and the data requirements unique to the software being tested.